Introducing our five new national community partners!

 We want to impact the health of patients and communities, which begs the question: What do we mean by a “community” and how do we intend to work with communities to impact patient and public health?

-The communities with whom the PATIENTS Program is seeking to build partnerships are:
+The communities with whom the PATIENTS Program will continue to build partnerships are:

 - Cancer